adaptive-scale/booster-terraform/Readme.md

 # Step to create a booster

-- Download `terraform`.
+Download `terraform`.
 You can follow the link [here](https://developer.hashicorp.com/terraform/downloads)

-- Clone the repository
+Clone the repository
 ```azure
 git clone https://github.com/adaptive-scale/booster-terraform.git
 cd booster-terraform
 ```
-- Run:

 Please make sure the AWS credentials are set either in location `~/.aws/credentials` or as environment variables.
 A credentials files might looks as follows:
 ```azure